marcuswestin/fun/README.md

 fun
 ===
-A declarative & realtime UI programming language
+A declarative webapp programming language with global realtime synchronization of state

 Getting started
 ---------------